Vicissicaudata

-Vicissicaudata is an unranked group of artiopodan arthropods, containing Cheloniellida, the speciose Aglaspidida, and several other genera outside these groups like Sidneyia and Emeraldella.
+Vicissicaudata is an unranked group of artiopodan arthropods, containing Cheloniellida, the speciose Aglaspidida, and several other genera outside these groups, such as Sidneyia and Emeraldella.

 Description

 Vicissicaudatans are similar to most other artiopods in shape, with rounded bodies consisting of many wide tergites, sometimes with a distinguishable axis along the midline.
 This clade is defined by a differentiated posterior region, often ending in a telson and caudal appendages.
 The morphology of this posterior region varies between clades.
 Aglaspidids, alongside Eozetetes and Carimersa, have long styliform telsons and relatively small, flap-like caudal appendages while cheloniellids and Tardisia have much longer caudal appendages similar to the caudal furcae of various taxa, alongside much smaller telsons more resembling the postabdominal segments.
 The paraphyletic "xenopods" are more similar to those of aglaspidids, also with long telsons and flap-like caudal appendages, however in Sidneyia the caudal appendages have become large with broad, lobed tips.
 In terms of bodily morphology, aglaspidids and Carimersa closely resemble trilobites, with cheloniellids having an unusual radial arrangement of their tergopleurae.
 The various basal taxa are mostly less derived in body shape with rounded tergite edges and large head shields, although the first appendage pair of Kodymirus vaguely resembles the frontal appendages of radiodonts.
 Most have eyes, although some later aglaspidids and cheloniellids, alongside Tardisia and Etainia, seem to lack them.
 However, the placement of eyes varies throughout Vicissicaudata, with some having eyes on the underside of their carapace (such as Emeraldella), so the apparent lack of eyes may simply be due to them not being visible on fossils.
 Unlike trilobites, most vicissicaudatans are not biomineralised, therefore they are much rarer and mainly appear in lagerstätten.